Webstrates/Spatialstrates/docs/spatialstrates-api.md

 ## Controller Menu

 The controller menu is attached to the left controller or hand during immersive XR.
+All components are imported from `'#ControllerMenu .default'`.

 ### `addItem(id, element)`